Code-Institute-Submissions/DogMassagePluto/README.md

 ## Features
 The webpage consists of the following features:
 <ul>
-    <li><strong>Navbar</strong> - The navbar stays collapsed on small and medium devices and Bootstrap bar icon is used.
-The navbar contains links to associated pages: About Me, Consult and Contact
+    <li><strong>Navbar</strong> - The navbar stays collapsed on small and medium devices and Bootstrap bar icon is used. <br>The navbar contains links to associated pages: About Me, Consult and Contact
     <li><strong>Button</strong> - The contactform uses a Bootstrap button
     <li><strong>Social</strong> media icons - This project uses Bootstrap icons for social media
-    <li><strong>Contact form</strong> - The project uses Bootstrap form features.
-The form requires to provide first and last name, email address, phone number and message
+    <li><strong>Contact form</strong> - The project uses Bootstrap form features. <br>The form requires to provide first and last name, email address, phone number and message
     <li><strong>Footer</strong> - simple footer containing links to social media accounts and copyrights
 </ul>